iExecBlockchainComputing/documentation-tools/tools/dataProtector/dataProtectorSharing.md

 - Providing access for a recurring subscription fee
 - Selling ownership of the data

+Once access is obtained through one of these distribution methods, the `consume` methods allow interaction with the protected data.
+The application designer uses these methods to securely retrieve data from IPFS and decrypt it on the client side.
+This ensures only the consumer gains access to the data.

 ## How does it work?

 The user's protected data is managed by a special Data Sharing smart contract.